MicrosoftDocs/Hololens/hololens/hololens2-development-edition-faq.md

 Unity Pro is a real-time 3D platform for small/mid-sized studios/firms.
 It’s designed for teams with a mix of technical and non-technical skills.
 [Learn more](https://store.unity.com/products/unity-pro)

-### What is PiXYZ Plugin?
+### What is Pixyz Plugin?

-The PiXYZ Plugin reads and converts almost any format, optimizes and puts it in Unity, and stages it to provide ready-to-use assets for real-time applications.
+The Pixyz Plugin reads and converts almost any format, optimizes and puts it in Unity, and stages it to provide ready-to-use assets for real-time applications.
 [Learn more](https://unity.com/products/pixyz)

 ### When will financing for the HoloLens 2 Development Edition be available?